Ronnie Knight

-Ronnie Knight (born 20 January 1934) is an English convicted criminal and former nightclub owner.
+Ronald Knight (20 January 1934 – 12 June 2023) was an English convicted criminal and nightclub owner.
+He became well-known through his marriage to actress Barbara Windsor.

-On 4 January 1995, 16 days prior to his 61st birthday, Knight was sentenced to seven years imprisonment for handling £314,813 in stolen money from the 1983 £6m armed robbery at a Security Express depot in Shoreditch, East London.
+On 4 January 1995, Knight was sentenced to seven years imprisonment for handling £314,813 in stolen money from the 1983 £6 million armed robbery at a Security Express depot in Shoreditch, East London.

 Early life

-Ronald Knight was born on 20 January 1934 in Hoxton, London Borough of Hackney, the son of James and Nellie.
+Ronald Knight was born on 20 January 1934 in Hoxton area of the Metropolitan Borough of Shoreditch, the son of James and Nellie.

 Knight was responsible for minor infractions of the law when he was young, whereas his brothers John and James were involved in more significant crimes.
-Along with John, Knight was friendly with the Kray brothers, but, he says, was not connected with their illegal activities.
+Along with brother John, Ronnie Knight was friendly with the Kray brothers, but, he says, was not connected with their illegal activities.
 Knight also had another brother, David and a sister, Patsy.

 Clubs

 The two clubs Knight ran, the Artistes and Repertoire Club (known as the A&R) on Charing Cross Road and its neighbour Tin Pan Alley in Soho, London, were drinking establishments favoured by the criminal underworld.

-Knight’s clubs were profitable, and he had a sideline in pool tables.
+Knight's clubs were profitable, and he had a sideline in pool tables.
 He also made a small fortune from his share in peep-show clubs.